QwuinJ/Space-News/README.md

-# Space Facts API Website
+# Space News API Website

 This was a website created in React.
 All information contained is from APIs.